• Home

 • ¼ cup granulated sugar

-• ½ cup 1 stick vegan baking stick, softened
+• ½ cup unsalted butter or vegan baking stick, room temperature

-• 3 cups plus 3 tablespoons confectioners’ sugar plus more if needed
+• 3 cups plus 3 tablespoons confectioners’ sugar (plus more if needed)

 • ½ teaspoon pure vanilla extract